 Planning a Day Trip to Bray from Dublin

-How To Get to Bray, County Wicklow on a Day Trip from Dublin
+How To Get to Bray on a Day Trip from Dublin

-We think the best way to visit Bray, Ireland is by DART train.
-The Dublin – Bray DART train departs every 10 to 20 minutes depending on time of day (check the Bray DART Timetable).
+We believe the best way to visit Bray, Ireland is by DART (Dublin Area Rapid Transit).
+The Dublin – Bray train departs every 10 to 20 minutes (check the DART Timetable) and takes 45 minutes.

-The ride takes about 45 minutes from Dublin City Center.
-The DART train costs less than 5 euros one-way; tickets can be purchased for single rides or return trip (for a nominal savings) from ticket machines at most stations.
-An affordable day pass is also available for travelers interested in making additional stops along the Dublin to Bray route.
+Tickets can be purchased for single rides or return trip (for a nominal savings) from ticket machines at most stations.
+An affordable day pass is also available for those interested in making additional stops along route.

 The bus is another way to get from Bray to Dublin and vice versa.
-Both the 145 and 155 Dublin Buses transport passengers from Dublin City Centre to Bray Station.
+Both the 145 and 155 run from Dublin City Centre to Bray Station.

 14 Best Things To Do in Bray, Ireland

 Now that you know how to get there, let’s talk about what to do in Bray once you arrive!
-We are featuring the top activities in Bray that are right in the town center or easily accessible for day trippers exploring on foot.
+We are featuring the top activities in Bray that are right in the town center or easily accessible on foot.

-Save, Pin or Bookmark our Bray Travel Guide for your trip to Ireland!
+Save, Pin or Bookmark our Bray Travel Guide for your vacation to Ireland!

 #1 Bray Head Walk

-Bray Head, Ireland is the most striking feature of the seaside town.
+Bray Head is the most striking feature of the seaside town.
 The hill sits on the south end of Bray, rising to a height of 791 feet.
-One of the best Bray things to do is to follow a trail to the top of the hill.
+One of the best Bray things to do is to follow a trail to the top.

 Although it does take some effort to make it to the summit of Bray Hill, trekkers are rewarded with unparalleled 360-degree views of the coastline and surrounding mountains.